idfy-io/docs/README.md

 * Access invoice details
 * Look at identification log

 All the functionality of our desktop is base upon our open APIs, if you want to build any of this functionality into your own management software no problem.

+It is also easy to grant access to other collegues, the dashboard utilies our OpenID connect endpoint witch enables multiple identification methods such as Github, Google, BankID, NemID etc.

 ## Status page